Anestezia-zip/Suffix/README.md

 - The text for the Home page was taken from [Songkick](https://www.songkick.com/festivals/countries/ie), music bands and dates of their concerts were invented by me.
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- A piece of code, namely the form on the Sign Up page, was taken from the Love Running training project, but was adapted to my design and needs

 ### Media